benpious/Constraints/README.md

 ## Adding Views

-For safety, `ConstraintLayout` forces you to add views in a way that allows it to verify that the views are in the view hierarchy, _provided that you never mutate the `subviews` property of your view yourself_.
+For safety, `Constraints` forces you to add views in a way that allows it to verify that the views are in the view hierarchy, _provided that you never mutate the `subviews` property of your view yourself_.
 To add views, you simply write them out in the order of the depth you want them to be shown: